What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Discipline and responsibility

-The ideal leader must be responsible and disciplined, if only to set an example for his own subordinates.
+An ideal leader must be responsible and disciplined, if only to set an example for his own subordinates.
 It is difficult to get employees to follow the corporate style if the boss himself regularly violates it.
-It is almost impossible to get to work on time or leave it strictly after the end of the working day, if the most important person in the enterprise allows himself to be regularly late for several hours or leaves immediately after lunch.
-Of course, there are always good reasons, like an important meeting, negotiations with prospective clients and the like, but it's rare that this all happens every day.
+It is almost impossible to force people to come to work on time or leave strictly after the end of the working day if the most important person in the enterprise regularly allows himself to be several hours late or leaves immediately after lunch.
+Of course, there are always good reasons such as an important meeting, negotiations with prospective clients and the like, but it is rare that this all happens every day.

-An ideal leader simply must be able to accept complex decisions.
-Moreover, even in situations where there is no unambiguously correct answer and you need to do at least something.
-As stated in the book of the same Adizes, in the vast majority of cases, inaction leads to much more unfortunate consequences than the wrong action.
-There are exceptions to any rule, and we can say that there are situations when it is better to just wait, but waiting in this case can also be regarded as an action.
-And so a real boss should always be ready not only to make such decisions, but also to bear responsibility for them, without shifting it onto the heads of subordinates who simply follow orders.
+An ideal leader simply must be able to accept complex solutions.
+Moreover, even in situations where there is no clearly correct answer and at least something needs to be done.
+As stated in the book by the same Adizes, in the overwhelming majority of cases, inaction leads to much more dire consequences than an incorrect action.
+There are exceptions to any rule, and we can say that there are situations when it is better to wait, but waiting in this case can also be regarded as an action.
+And a real boss must always be ready not only to make such decisions, but also to bear responsibility for them, without shifting it onto the heads of subordinates who are simply following orders.

 Personnel decides everything

-The boss must be able to select employees so that they can perform absolutely all functions and fully realize the potential of the company.
-If a manager starts to do something other than general management, signing documents, negotiating with major clients, and making life-changing decisions for the organization, then one or more employees are selected incorrectly.
-In the most ideal situation, bosses are needed only in force majeure situations.
-And this is true in both directions.
+The boss must be able to select employees so that they can perform absolutely all functions and fully realize the company’s potential.
+If a manager starts doing something other than general management, signing documents, negotiating with major clients and making decisions that are fateful for the organization, then one or more employees have been selected incorrectly.
+In the most ideal situation, management is needed only in force majeure situations.
+And this is true both ways.

-If people work and do their jobs well, even if they don't do it quite like the boss would, don't touch them.
-Ultimately, as experience is gained, optimal solution and most effective option solutions to the problem will be found independently.
-And when you try to force a subordinate to do something differently, as he understands it, you can simply derail the entire more or less well-functioning mechanism of work, and instead of higher indicators, get the completely opposite result.
+If people work and perform their tasks well, even if they do not do it exactly as the boss himself would do, you should not touch them.
+Ultimately, as experience accumulates, optimal solution and most effective option solutions to the problem will be found independently.
+And when you try to force a subordinate to do something differently from the way he understands it, you can simply derail the entire more or less well-functioning mechanism of work, and instead of getting better results, get a completely opposite result.

 Conclusion

-Summing up, we can say that the ideal leader should be responsible at the same time too a large number criteria.
-If there are such people, then their number is very small, and you can’t get enough of them for all firms, organizations and enterprises.
-So a conditionally good boss will be the one who meets at least half of the indicators, including adequacy here in the first place, without this important criterion even the most excellent leader is unlikely to be able to effectively develop the organization and achieve good results.
+To summarize, we can say that the ideal leader must be responsible at the same time a large number criteria.
+If there are such people, their number is very small, and you can’t get enough of them for all the companies, organizations and enterprises.
+So a conditionally good boss will be the one who meets at least half of the indicators, including here, first of all, adequacy, without this important criterion Even the most excellent leader is unlikely to be able to effectively develop the organization and achieve good results.

-Leadership is not only a position, but also a vocation.
-What qualities should a leader have in order for his subordinates to love him, or at least respect and obey him?
-According to a survey conducted by the Portal Research Center, the main qualities of a good boss are considered by economically active Russians to be intelligence, professional competence and human decency.
+A boss is not only a position, but also a calling.
+What qualities must a leader have in order for his subordinates to love him or, at least, respect and obey him?
+As a survey conducted by the Portal Research Center showed, economically active Russians consider the main qualities of a good boss to be intelligence, professional competence and human decency.
 The rest is secondary.

-According to Russians, the most important thing for a chef is intellect and intelligence.
-These qualities are in the first place in the rating, they scored 20% of the votes (no more than 3 options could be indicated in the answer).
-A competent and qualified (19%), decent and honest (16%), fair (15%) and calm (14%) boss is also considered a good one.
-A very useful quality for a chef is professionalism (13%).
-But only 7% of Russians are ready to appreciate his managerial skills, just like his determination and sociability.
+According to Russians, the most important thing for a boss is intelligence and intelligence.
+These qualities are in first place in the ranking; they received 20% of the votes (no more than 3 options could be specified in the answer).
+A boss who is competent and qualified (19%), decent and honest (16%), fair (15%) and calm (14%) is also considered good.
+A very useful quality for a boss is professionalism (13%).
+But only 7% of Russians are ready to evaluate his management skills, just like his determination and communication skills.
 Slightly more subordinates (8%) believe that the ideal boss is a kind boss.
-At the same time, only every twentieth is sure that the chef should demonstrate a “firm hand” and be strict.
+At the same time, only every twentieth person is sure that the boss should demonstrate “ a firm hand” and be strict.

-Surprisingly, only 4% of respondents noted his leadership qualities as the advantages of a good boss - perhaps because this competence is implied, which is called “by default”.
-Only 3% want their manager to be consistently confident, considerate, and have a sense of humor.
-And only two out of a hundred working citizens would like to see the chief as diplomatic, democratic, generous, competent, objective, wise, charismatic and able to demonstrate the skills of a psychologist.
+Surprisingly, only 4% of respondents noted his leadership qualities as an advantage of a good boss - perhaps because this competence is implied, which is called “by default.”
+Only 3% care that their manager consistently demonstrates confidence, is attentive and has a sense of humor.
+And only two out of a hundred working citizens would like to see a boss who is diplomatic, democratic, generous, competent, objective, wise, charismatic and capable of demonstrating the skills of a psychologist.

 6% of respondents found it difficult to answer, and 38% named other qualities of an ideal boss.
-Among them, for example, punctuality, the ability to set tasks for employees, public speaking, initiative, and well-groomed appearance, independence and the ability not to interfere with subordinates to work.
-The experience of a career from scratch is welcome - “that general is good who was a soldier,” the respondents explained.
-By the way, the portrait of an ideal boss in the minds of Russians can be painted with more than one pink paint.
-The boss, according to some respondents, should show authoritarianism, cynicism, impudence, and suspicion within reasonable limits.
-In general, "affectionate and gentle beast", according to the definition of subordinates.
+Among them, for example, punctuality, the ability to set tasks for employees, oratory skills, initiative, as well as well-groomed appearance, independence and the ability not to interfere with subordinates’ work.
+Career experience from scratch is welcome - “the good general is the one who was a soldier,” explained those interviewed.
+By the way, the portrait of an ideal boss in the minds of Russians can be painted with more than just rose-colored paint.
+The boss, according to some respondents, should, within reasonable limits, show authoritarianism, cynicism, insolence, and suspicion.
+In general, “an affectionate and gentle beast,” as defined by his subordinates.

 Location of the survey: Russia, all districts

-Study population: economically active population of Russia over 18 years old
+Study population: economically active population of Russia over 18 years of age

 Sample size: 1000 respondents